-- Staff members are required to follow all HIPAA privacy policies and procedures and complete Downstate's HIPAA training program. - Staff members should sign, on an annual basis, the "Staff Confidentiality of Protected Health Information Statement" which is retained in the department's personnel file. - A known or suspected violation of HIPAA should be reported to the appropriate supervisor, the Office of Compliance & Audit Services at x2095 or to the Confidential Compliance Hotline at 877-349-SUNY. - Violators will be subject to a full range of disciplinary penalties, up to and including suspension or termination. - No retaliation will be made against an employee who reports a violation.
+- Staff members are required to follow all HIPAA privacy policies and procedures and complete Downstate's HIPAA training program. - Staff members should sign the "Staff Confidentiality of Protected Health Information Statement" which is retained in the department's personnel file. - A known or suspected violation of HIPAA should be reported to the appropriate supervisor, the Office of Compliance & Audit Services at x4033 or, anonymously, to the Confidential Compliance Hotline at 877-349-SUNY or at www.downstate.edu. - Violators will be subject to a full range of disciplinary penalties, up to and including suspension or termination. - No retaliation will be made against an employee who reports a violation.